cattymod/scratch2legacy/README.md

 This project contains ScratchCat from Scratch 2.0, which is by [Scratch](https://scratch.mit.edu).

-The SWF was generated using [this converter](https://amys.website/scratch).
+The SWF is from [GUI-CUI/Scratch2.0versions](https://github.com/GUI-CUI/Scratch2.0versions/blob/main/Scratch%202.0%20v461.swf)

 ## License